rethenike/Flappy-Bird/README.md

 ## How to Play

-1. Open `index.html` in a web browser
-2. Click the "Start Game" button or press Space to begin
+1. Click the "Start Game" button or press Space to begin
-3. Click, tap, or press Space to make the bird jump
+2. Click, tap, or press Space to make the bird jump
-4. Avoid the pipes and try to get the highest score possible
+3. Avoid the pipes and try to get the highest score possible
-5. When you lose, click "Play Again" to start a new game
+4. When you lose, click "Play Again" to start a new game

 ## Controls